zeek/zeek-docs/doc/scripts/policy/frameworks/management/node/api.zeek.rst

    for agents.

-   :node: the name of the node, as given in :zeek:see:`Cluster::node`.
+   :param node: the name of the node, as given in :zeek:see:`Cluster::node`.